Drug DUI Overview

-Being aware of bias jurors and drawing them out in voi dire is an important part of the trial process.
+Being aware of biased jurors and drawing them out in voi dire is an important part of the trial process.

-No matter what the law is some people will ignore the law and vote guilty on a medical marijuana case even if you have a medical marijuana card.
+No matter what the law is, some people will ignore it and vote guilty on a medical marijuana case even if you have a medical marijuana card.

 I have been charged with driving while impaired is that the same as a drug DUI?